 Time is the only thing in life you never get back or get more of so I believe this should be a consideration in selling your GPU.

-If you have well over $1,000, you can choose a company like us and we’ll do all the heavy lifting for you.
+When you have well over $1,000, you can choose a company like us and we’ll do all the heavy lifting for you.

 If you’re on the border of that $1,000, then you should just carefully weigh your time to value and see what works.

-If you have less than that in value, then you should look into an option to sell your GPU that is safe and won’t take too much of your time.
+For hardware lower in value, then you should look into an option to sell your GPU that is safe and won’t take too much of your time.

 Write a Complete Listing